 Method

 - Take a large saucepan or pot and pour dashi into it.
-Place the pan/pot over high flame, to let the stock heat.
+Place the pan/pot over high flame, to heat the stock well.

-- Soak wakame by putting it in a small bowl and adding enough water to cover it.
-This will make the seaweed expand.
+- Soak wakame, by putting it in a small bowl and adding enough water to cover it.
+This will make the seaweed absorb water and expand.

-- Now, blend miso and dashi well, mixing till the time miso gets completely dissolved.
+- Now, blend miso and dashi well, mixing them till the time miso gets completely dissolved.

 - Pour miso-dashi mixture into the dashi-pan and stir well.
-Keep it on a high flame only.
+Keep the mixture on a high flame only.

 - Take the tofu and cut it into pieces, usually 1 cm squares.